Mexico's top cop was being paid by El Chapo's Sinaloa cartel, feds say at New York trial

 The cartel kept its billion-dollar drug operation humming by paying “to buy off the federal police, to put them on the payroll, to make them them part of the organization,” Pilmar said.
 “The defendant took their cash and betrayed his oath to his country.”

-Guzman was convicted at the end of his 2018 trial and sentenced to life plus 30 years in 2019.
+Guzman was convicted and sentenced to life plus 30 years in 2019.

 At Guzman's trial, cartel turncoat Jesus Zambada Garcia testified to personally delivering briefcases with millions in cash to Garcia Luna in a Mexican restaurant.